FabienRoger/WInfoForTwitter/README.md

 2. Open the Chrome extension settings by typing ```chrome://extensions/``` in the search bar

-3. Toggle the Developper mode, load the compressed element and select the extension folder:
+3. Toggle the Developer mode, load the compressed element and select the extension folder:

 <div align="center">
   <img src="images/loadextension.png">